25 Website Must-Haves

 - Research your competitors so you are aware of their strengths and weaknesses.

 - Take a look at their websites, note what you like and what you don’t.
 BUT, this is not meant to copy them.
 That’s the last thing you want to do.
 Instead, you’ll uncover what you can do better.

 HubSpot also makes it easy to set goals and see where you stand on traffic, inbound links, conversion rates, lead generation and other important metrics.
 Once you run the analysis, put together an action list of what areas you can improve and what you can do differently than your competitors.

 5. Identify Your Unique Selling Proposition

-Before you begin crafting your content, be clear about your Unique Selling Proposition (USP) so that it is consistent across your entire website.
+Before you begin crafting your content, be clear about your Unique Selling Proposition (USP) to be consistent across your entire website.
 If you attract a high number of unique visitors, or you’re a new business, your visitors might not be very familiar with you and what you do.
 You need to demonstrate that what you do is right for them, and why they should stay on your website and buy from you.

 Not creating a unique selling proposition is one of the most common mistakes we see manufacturers and industrial companies make.